Last updated 12/14/15

 Library Equipment, Facilities, and Other Services

-PUBLIC ACCESS COMPUTERS The library has twenty PCs in the lobby that provide access to the Internet, to research databases, and to Microsoft Office products: Word, Excel, Access, Publisher and PowerPoint.
+PUBLIC ACCESS COMPUTERS The library has twenty PCs and two Macs in the lobby that provide access to the Internet, to research databases, and to Microsoft Office products: Word, Excel, Access, Publisher and PowerPoint.
 The computers are for use by students, faculty and the public; those under sixteen (unless they are REaCH students) must be accompanied by an adult.
-No password is necessary to use the computers.
+To use a library terminal, users enter a code--used for statistical purposes--from the list posted on the monitors.
 Black and white prints can be made for $.05; color prints for $.30.

-COMPUTER LAB The twenty-four seat Arts & Sciences computer lab, located in the back of the library, may be reserved for occasional use by supervised classes and for training.
+COMPUTER LAB A twenty-four seat computer lab, located in the back of the library, may be reserved for occasional use by supervised classes and for training.
 A ceiling-mounted data projector is connected to an instructional terminal for projection on a wall screen, and a networked printer is available.
 Contact library staff for lab availability and guidelines for use.

 PHOTOCOPIER A public photocopier with numerous features is available in the lobby.
 Copies are ten cents for any size; faculty and staff may use the photocopier at no charge for instructional use.
-Reproduction of handouts and other high-volume copying should be routed to the Campus Print Shop.
+The Campus Print Shop should be used for reproduction of handouts and other high-volume copying.

 INTERLIBRARY LOAN Library staff can initiate requests for books or articles, not available locally, through Interlibrary Loan.
 Check the Interlibrary Loan link on the library webpage for details.